UNICEFECAR/parenting-app-bebbo-mobile/README.md

 ## Technology stack

 * [React Native](https://reactnative.dev/) version 0.72.5 was used to build native mobile applications for both iOS and Android using the same codebase.
-Several React Native modules have been incorporated in order to speed up the development.
+Several React Native modules have been incorporated in order to speed up the development process.
 Refer to [package.json](https://github.com/UNICEFECAR/parenting-app-bebbo-mobile/blob/main/package.json) for more details.
 * [TypeScript](https://www.typescriptlang.org/) was used as a programming language.
 * [NPM](https://nodejs.org/en/) (Node Package Manager) was used to install third party packages and to run various scripts necessary during development.

   * Node version - 21.7.3
   * NPM version  - 10.8.2

 <!--
 ## Used libraries